The Caucasus

 Highlights

-• Witness Baku’s Fire Temple, a castle-like religious temple dating back to 17th century
+• Witness Baku’s Fire Temple, a castle-like religious temple dating back to the 17th century

 • Explore remote medieval villages in Azerbaijan